fullon-labs/flon-core/docs/01_node/03_plugins/resource_monitor_plugin/index.md

                                         above the threshold.
 The value should
                                         be between 6 and 99
   --resource-monitor-not-shutdown-on-threshold-exceeded
-                                        Used to indicate fonod will not
+                                        Used to indicate funod will not
                                         shutdown when threshold is exceeded.
   --resource-monitor-warning-interval arg (=30)
                                         Number of resource monitor intervals